Owners of Google Pixel 6 & 6 Pro randomly reporting screen cracks - ExBulletin

 Since its release in mid-October, owners have reported some bugs and glitches that have ruined many Pixel experiences.
 The hardware is impressive, but some displays seem to have problems.

-According to recent reports, many Pixel 6 and Pixel 6 Pro users complain that their smartphone screens are randomly cracked without physical damage.
+According to recent reports, many Pixel 6 and Pixel 6 Pro users complain that their smartphone screens are randomly cracked without physical impact.

 Some say the screen cracked when you put it in your pocket, while others say it cracked automatically when you were charging your phone.